gplessis/dotdeb-nginx/debian/modules/nginx-lua/README.markdown

 ================

-The HTTP 1.0 protocol does not support chunked outputs and always requires an explicit `Content-Length` header when the response body is non-empty.
-So when an HTTP 1.0 request is present, This module will automatically buffer all the outputs of user calls of [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say) and [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print) and postpone sending response headers until it sees all the outputs in the response body, and at that time ngx_lua can calculate the total length of the body and construct a proper `Content-Length` header for the HTTP 1.0 client.
+The HTTP 1.0 protocol does not support chunked outputs and always requires an explicit `Content-Length` header when the response body is non-empty in order to support the HTTP 1.0 keep-alive (as required by the ApacheBench (ab) tool).
+So when an HTTP 1.0 request is present and the [lua_http10_buffering](http://wiki.nginx.org/HttpLuaModule#lua_http10_buffering) directive is turned `on`, this module will automatically buffer all the outputs of user calls of [ngx.say](http://wiki.nginx.org/HttpLuaModule#ngx.say) and [ngx.print](http://wiki.nginx.org/HttpLuaModule#ngx.print) and postpone sending response headers until it sees all the outputs in the response body, and at that time ngx_lua can calculate the total length of the body and construct a proper `Content-Length` header for the HTTP 1.0 client.

+If the user Lua code sets the `Content-Length` response header itself, then the automatic buffering will be disabled even if the [lua_http10_buffering](http://wiki.nginx.org/HttpLuaModule#lua_http10_buffering) directive is turned `on`.

+For big responses' streaming outputs, it's important to disable the [lua_http10_buffering](http://wiki.nginx.org/HttpLuaModule#lua_http10_buffering) directive, otherwise the memory usage will grow very quickly.

 Note that, common HTTP benchmark tools like `ab` and `http_load` always issue HTTP 1.0 requests by default.
 To force `curl` to send HTTP 1.0 requests, use